Partnering with Generative AI: Experimental Evaluation of Human-Led and Model-Led Interaction in Human-AI Co-Creation: Methods

 \subsection{Analysis}

 We analyzed each dependent variable using linear models with the condition as a predictor.
 Our preregistered one-sided hypotheses were tested via contrasts of estimated marginal means.
 To account for multiple comparisons across conditions, we adjusted $p$-values using the Holm method \cite{holm_simple_1979}, thereby controlling the family-wise error rate.
-Statistical significance was set at $\alpha = .05$.
+Statistical significance for all hypothesis tests was set at $\alpha = .05$.
 Effect sizes are reported as Cohen’s $d$ \cite{cohen_statistical_2013}.
 In addition, each estimate is reported alongside its $95\%$ confidence interval~(CI).
-All analyses were conducted in \emph{R} 4.4.1, using the \texttt{emmeans} package \cite{lenth_emmeans_2025}.
+All analyses were conducted in \emph{R} 4.4.1, using the \texttt{emmeans} package \cite{lenth_emmeans_2025} for calculating the contrasts.
+As dependent variables included subjective ratings and bounded measures (cosine similarity) we conducted non-parametric robustness checks for all dependent variables (see Appendix~\ref{sec:RobustnessChecks}).